penumbra-x/rquest/README.md

 ## Example

-This asynchronous example utilizes [Tokio](https://tokio.rs) with optional features enabled, requiring the following configuration in `Cargo.toml`:
+The following example uses the [Tokio](https://tokio.rs) runtime with optional features enabled by adding this to your `Cargo.toml`:

 ```toml
 [dependencies]